oemof/oemof-solph/doc/about_oemof.rst

    :alt: The idea of Open Energy System Modelling Framework (oemof)
    :align: center

+It gets clear that applications can be build flexibly using different libraries.
+Furthermore, single components of applications can be substituted easily if different functionalities are needed.
+This allows for individual application development and provides all degrees of freedom left to the developer which is particularly relevant in environments such as scientific work groups that often work spatially distributed.

 Among other applications, the apps 'renpassG!S' and 'reegis' are currently developed based on the framework.
 'renpassG!S' enables the simulation of a future European energy system with a high spatial and temporal resolution.
 Different expansion pathways of conventional power plants, renewable energies and net infrastructure can be considered.